makrai/notes/li2310-nlp-for-x.md

 * the stultification of NLP as a mere evaluation optimization endeavor and to
-* ML/LLMs not/did produce an engine that could learn languages, translate, answer questions, create poetry, and do all the things a child can do.
+* ML/LLMs not/did produce an engine that could learn languages, translate, answer questions, create poetry, and do all the things a child can do
 * scale.
 No child needs to read or hear more than half the internet’s English text in order to use language
   * What reasoning and sensory capabilities do people have that LLMs lack?
 How
-  * need for global infrastructures to dramatically scale up computing resources, because the open-source models still cannot achieve performance comparable to GPT variants (Gudibande+ 2023).
+  * need for global infrastructures to dramatically scale up computing resources, because the open-source models still cannot achieve performance comparable to GPT variants (Gudibande+ 2023)
-  * deeper thinking about the foundational conceptual models driving our field.
+  * deeper thinking about the foundational conceptual models driving our field
-* systematically change and refine our paper review system and academic success measurements, in order to establish a more inclusive research environment and
+* systematically change and refine our paper review system and academic success measurements, in order to establish a more inclusive research environment
   * longterm, high-risk topics that are crucial for the entire field.
 The new
-  * close collaboration with researchers from other fields, including social science, natural science, computer vision, knowledge representation and reasoning, and human-computer interaction.
+  * close collaboration with researchers from other fields, including social science, natural science, computer vision, knowledge representation and reasoning, and human-computer interaction

 # Limitations

 # Ethical Considerations

-* We do not intend for our proposed positions to be forcefully pedagogical We
+* We do not intend for our proposed positions to be forcefully pedagogical